Kevin Sinfield: Charity fundraising

 Sinfield at Old Trafford on 19 November 2022 at half-time of the 2021 Men's Rugby League World Cup final, upon completing his seven ultramarathons in seven days challenging for motor neurone disease awareness.

 In November 2020, Sinfield announced that he would be running seven marathons in seven days to raise £77,777 for ex-Leeds teammate Rob Burrow, who had been diagnosed with motor neurone disease (MND) a year earlier, as well as the MND Association.
 He began his first marathon on 1 December with the fundraising target already exceeded, Sinfield described it as "completely overwhelming" that the target had been reached so quickly.

 By the time that he finished his seventh marathon on 7 December, more than £1.2 million had been raised.
 At the conclusion, he said it had "probably been the most special week in my life". and said it was his greatest achievement above all he achieved in rugby league.
 By the following day, the total raised had surpassed £2 million.
 Of the funds raised, £500,000 was earmarked for research projects, a figure doubled by a contribution from medical research charity LifeArc to create a £1 million fund for MND research projects.

 In October 2021, Sinfield announced his second fundraiser, running between Leicester Tigers' home ground Welford Road Stadium, and Leeds Rhinos' Headingley, a distance of approximately 101 mi, in under 24 hours.
-With an initial goal of £100k, Sinfield was again raising funds for the MND Association, and described it as "the toughest challenge I have ever attempted", and the run was to be split into 24 sections of 7km.
+With an initial goal of £100,000, Sinfield was again raising funds for the MND Association, and described it as "the toughest challenge I have ever attempted", and the run was to be split into 24 sections of 7 km.
 Upon completing what was dubbed the "Extra Mile Challenge" on 23 November, Sinfield had raised over £1 million.
 He said that he would not stop fundraising until a cure had been found for the disease, and described himself as "massively blown away" by the amount raised, but said ideas of a knighthood were "really nice but we're a team".
 By early December, the campaign had raised over £2 million.